 Arnold in the lead role ensures that it's entertaining to watch, the late Phil Hartman is great as the slimy, antagonistic, womanizing neighbor Ted, and there are a lot of great jokes and gags to be found during Arnold's mad hunt for Turbo Man.
 But there are a lot of problems too.
 The whole set-up often feels needlessly cynical and unpleasant in it's satire of the Christmas shopping rush.
 People have been trampled to death by these sorts of mad, frenzied shoppers, so seeing it played for laughs isn't all that funny.
 There's even a rather mean spirited sequence in which the movie plays "It's The Most Wonderful Time Of The Year" as shoppers are hurting each other in order to grab a certain numbered ball.
 (Though it's followed by a hilarious moment in which Arnold seems to scream out "PIKACHU!
 PIKACHU!")
 Also, Sinbad's over-the-top performance as Myron the mailman regularly goes from being funny and hilariously insane to unfunny and genuinely frighteningly insane, Jake Lloyd is a terrible child actor as always in the role of Arnold's son, there's a weird as heck sequence at a workshop of Santa impersonating criminals, and the potentially funniest joke in the film gets ruined by forced humor.
 So the movie's just okay...until the final act, in which all logic and realism is just thrown out, the movie gives up and starts to really have fun, and we get a tremendous payoff to the whole movie's plot.
 Arnold gets thrown into the Christmas Eve parade, happening to get picked to be dressed as Turbo Man, who conveniently has to give out a Turbo Man doll to one lucky little boy.
 Naturally, Arnold picks his son.
 And then Myron shows up dressed as Turbo Man's archenemy, he chases Arnold's son to get the toy, and Arnold gets a jetpack, and...yeah, it keeps escalating in a hysterical, glorious, cartoonish manner.
 And the very end is surprisingly really touching.
 For all it's negativity, the movie does end up showing Christmas spirit at the very end, which redeems it for me.

 28: HOW THE GRINCH STOLE CHRISTMAS (Ron Howard's) - Full length live action adaptation of the Dr Seuss story, starring Jim Carrey in the titular role.
 It's NOT a remake of the classic cartoon version, but it borrows a lot from it since it created so many Grinchy trademarks.
 This one could qualify as a Guilty Pleasure since a live action movie is not really a good format to adapt a short story.
 A 30-minute cartoon short is perfect for that, whereas this...is not.
 But I do sincerely think that this movie was handled as well as a live action adaptation of Dr. Seuss' work could be.
 It's got faults here and there: the style is too weird and unpleasant at times, Anthony Hopkins is no Boris Karloff when it comes to narration, the Whos look even creepier than the Grinch, Jim Carrey pushes how loud and obnoxious he can make his character be very often, the entire first act is really slow and plotless, culminating in the Grinch's "origin", which totally contradicts the story's actual narrative.
 There's also no character to sympathize with other than Cindy Lou for most of the movie.
 The Whos in this version are too wrapped up in the materialistic, commercial side of Christmas, while the Grinch is completely evil and vile.
 And there are a few unforgivable moments of "adult humor" that really had no purpose being here (The baby Grinch flashback, Grinch landing on Martha's boobs, and Grinch making the mayor kiss Max's butt are the prime offenders).
 BUT I think what's good and enjoyable about this film trumps what's bad.
 I love the idea of Whoville inside a snowflake (a callback to "Horton Hears A Who"), I love the way the sets look like Seuss' screwloose, whimsical world fully realized, I love the kid who plays the ascended role of Cindy Lou Who, I love the Grinch's make-up, I love his home and lifestyle (here not just reclusive, but eccentric as well), I love the Who characters made for this movie, and I even love Jim Carrey as the Grinch.
 He's mean, he's rude, he's nefarious, and he's as over-the-top crazy and spastic as you'd expect of Jim Carrey, but he also manages to be quite pitiful and even sympathetic in the role.
 He really gives his own spin on the part which, along with the fantastic make-up, brings the Grinch to life.
-I'm okay with the alterations made to the story, like the Grinch and his role in Whoville's life being more defined, Cindy Lou being a main character, and the Grinch indirectly teaching the Whos the true meaning of Christmas before they indirectly teach it to the Grinch.
-And past the first act, I actually do like it that they give a conceivable reason as to why the Grinch decided that THIS Christmas had to be the one he'd steal, when he'd "put up with it" before.
+I'm okay with the alterations made to the story, like the Grinch and his role in Whoville's life being more defined, Cindy Lou being a main character, and even the Grinch indirectly teaching the Whos the true meaning of Christmas before they indirectly teach it to the Grinch.
+And past the first act, I actually do like that they give a conceivable reason as to why the Grinch would decide that THIS Christmas had to be the one he'd steal, when he'd "put up with it" before.
 I enjoy seeing the way the third act, which as a whole is the actual story from the book, plays out in live action.
 And I really love how they did the Grinch's redemption.
-Through powerful music, acting, and cinematography, it manages to be sincerely, genuinely touching and even subtle before Grinch starts hammily having a heart attack.
+Through powerful music, acting, and cinematography, it manages to be sincerely, genuinely touching and even subtle before Grinch starts hammily having a heart attack and crying in a bombastic, obviously fake way.
 And they actually make the Grinch accepting what's happened to him kind of gradual rather than instant.
-The moment Cindy Lou shows up to say "no one should be alone on Christmas" is the moment you can see in his face that the Grinch has changed.
+The moment Cindy Lou shows up to say "no one should be alone on Christmas" is the moment you can see in his face the Grinch's change.
 Oh, and "Where Are You, Christmas?"
 Good God, do I love that song!
 It's beautiful, written and sung well, and captures the message of the story perfectly.
 I'll admit that I'm also kind of biased to this one since we saw it so much during our early teen years.
 It really grew on me and it's become a holiday classic for us.
 Not even it's worst faults can spoil...The Grinch!

 28: THE DISAPPEARANCE OF HARUHI SUZUMIYA - Just saw this one recently this year.
 It's the anime movie from the anime series of Haruhi Suzumiya.
 And it more than makes up for that show's dismal second season, which I pretend never happened save for the Tanabata episode.
 It's an anime film adaptation of the fourth Haruhi Suzumiya novel.
 The story takes place at Christmas time and calls to mind holiday tales such as "It's A Wonderful Life", "A Christmas Carol", and even "The Grinch."
 Like all of those, it's about the self discovery and redemption of one person who learns the true meaning of something-or-other, that his life as it is has value, and how he'll define who he is from now on.
 That person being Kyon, the cynical, frequently disgruntled protagonist and snarky narrator of the series.
 And the twist to this tale is that it involves aliens, time travelers, and espers.
 Going from December 17 to December 21, it's a story in which Kyon finds himself in a world where Haruhi is gone from school, as is Itsuki Koizumi, nobody remembers her or anything she got up to, the SOS Brigade doesn't exist, Mikuru and Yuki are regular girls who don't know Kyon, Ryoko Asakura is back alive and seemingly normal, and everything seems mundane now, including the fact that cats can't talk!
 It's the kind of life Kyon had griped that he wished he could return to...and now Kyon can't stand it.
 Coming to terms with the fact that he misses Haruhi and found the excitement she brought to his life fun, Kyon sets out to undo whatever was done to change the world, and restore his life to what it was.
 The mood set by this movie is incredible, and easily matches or even surpasses the "Melancholy" story.
 The holiday setting really helps to give it it's edge and appeal.
 The story is a very dark and mysterious one with twists and turns around every corner.
 You cannot help but get invested in what's going on.
 Every character featured have their moments to shine and develop.
 One particular character even instigates a VERY shocking and terrifying scene towards the end (you'll know it when you see it!)
 While this has been regarded as a "Yuki Nagato story" because that character does have a very, very, very crucial part in this, it's still Kyon and Haruhi who steal the show here.
 This story solidly defines them both as characters, celebrating the strengths and the faults that make them so very endearing, engaging, and great.
 And it's also where the series peaked, since it sort of feels like the climax of all the stories that the novels and anime were telling 'til this point.
 It's such a unique and deep story that makes for an utterly awesome movie, albeit one that's geared primarily towards fans.
 But even to non-fans who are familiar with anime might want to see it.
 And once you have, you may not look at your world, or the name "John Smith", the same way.